stassa/louise/README.md

    true.
    ```

-   We can observe that some clauses include sequences of body literals that
+   We can observe that some clauses in the program above include sequences of
-   match the body literals in other clauses.
-The predicate `fold_recursive/2`
+   body literals that match the body literals in other clauses.
+The predicate
-   can be used to replace body literals in a clause with an equivalent recursive
+   `fold_recursive/2` can be used to replace body literals in a clause with an
-   call:
+   equivalent recursive call:

    ```prolog
    ?- learn(list_last/2, _Ps), fold_recursive(_Ps, _Fs), maplist(print_clauses,['%Learned:','\n%Folded:'], [_Ps,_Fs]).